GeoNet/bucketFTP/ftpserver_s3/README.md

 ## Security

 FTP is an insecure protocol.
-We use specialised hardware that only supports FTP.
+We use specialised hardware that only supports FTP so are forced to use it.
 We strongly recommend using a private network when using FTP.

 User auth is extremely simple.
 It's checking against environment variables.
 This will likely change in the future.
-One option would be to use the S3 credentials for the username/password, but we didn't want these accidentally transmitted in plain text.
+One option would be to use the S3 credentials for the username/password, but we didn't want these accidentally transmitted over the internet in plain text.

 TLS is not currently implemented but is supported by the upstream ftp server.